Moist Vanilla Cupcakes (one-bowl)

 - The one thing you want to take note of is the temperature of your ingredients.
 You want all the ingredients to be at room temperature.

-- If the butter is not at room temperature, it will not cream well but lumpy.
+- If the butter is not at room temperature, it will not cream well, but will be lumpy.

 - The same goes for eggs.
 Cold eggs will curdle the batter.